-Can you also measure whether you are going in the right direction?
-Is your strategy working?
+Is your travel strategy working?
 What else do you need to work on?
 Are you taking into account all the relevant channels?

 What are the stages of the customer journey in the travel industry?

-The stages of the travel customer journey are divided in three main steps: the pre-travel stage, where the user gets inspiration, information and books the activity, the in-travel stage that occurs when the trip starts, and the post-travel stage, which begins when the user finish their trip.
+The stages of the travel customer journey are divided into three main steps: the pre-travel stage, where the user gets inspiration, information and books the activity; the in-travel stage that occurs when the trip starts; and the post-travel stage, which begins when the user finishes their trip.

 What are the benefits of mapping the travel customer journey?

-Creating a customer journey map is crucial to understand critical touchpoints, provide a better user experience, improve engagement and optimize the buying stages to ensure bookings.
+Creating a customer journey map is crucial to understanding critical touchpoints, providing a better user experience, improving engagement and optimizing the buying stages to ensure bookings.